Dr Israel Berger

 I am available for individual and family/relationship counselling and autism assessment (including ADOS-2) for adults and older teens, as well as consultations for medicinal cannabis and smoking cession.
 You do not need a referral; you can make a booking here.
 There is no Medicare rebate available for generalist telehealth services.
 You may be able to claim counselling services and private prscriptions from your private health fund.
 Additionally, self-managed and plan-managed NDIS participants can claim counselling services that I provide.

 I focus my practice on telehealth to increase access to healthcare for people who have difficulty accessing face-to-face appointments, whether that is because of remoteness, disability, anxiety, or simply preference.
 I do not at this time offer face-to-face appointments except to children and adolescents and their families through Relational Minds in Sunbury.
-Please contact me for more information.
+Please contact my office for more information.

 My approach: